-Reishi and Testosterone: The Potent Antiandrogenic Effects of Ganoderma Lucidum Mushroom
+Reishi and Testosterone: Antiandrogenic Effects of Ganoderma Lucidum

-The ganoderma Lucidum – commonly known as Reishi or Lingzhi – is a fungus that grows out of Eastern Hemlock trees that cultivate primarily in the Northern America.
+The Ganoderma Lucidum – commonly known as Reishi or Lingzhi – is a fungus that grows out of Eastern Hemlock trees that cultivate primarily in Northern America.

 Since Wu of Han has been dead for thousands of years, we can safely say that Reishi doesn’t make you immortal.
-However, modern research has shown that Ganoderma lucidum has some very potent healing effects in the body, especially in terms of anti-cancer and immune system boosting effects.
+However, modern research has shown that Ganoderma lucidum has some very potent healing effects in the body, especially in terms immune system boosting effects.

 When it comes to hormones though, Reishi is known to act as a very potent antiandrogen.
 Although this hasn’t stopped the marketers for calling it a “natural hormone balancer”.